 “[Football clubs] are cultural institutions and they need to be protected from people who would manipulate them and who would harm the club and the game as a whole, which is such a big part of UK culture.
 No as it stands if you are convicted of financial crimes then you are not allowed to buy a football club… but what it doesn’t address is heads of foreign states who haven’t been prosecuted for crimes because their position enables them to escape any sort of prosecution.”

 Arguably, by projecting a positive image of themselves in the UK, repressive regimes in the Gulf are bolstering their efforts to remain in power.
 Football authorities and ordinary fans need to consider very seriously whether this is something they want to continue to support.

 There is a further potential impact of this trend, equally sinister – the downgrading of the UK’s own culture of freedom and human rights.

 For instance, this is the week in which Stonewall has launched a campaign to overcome homophobia in English football, encouraging players to wear rainbow-coloured laces.
 But the weekend’s biggest game will be contested by a club owned by a leading minister of a country where homosexuality is illegal.
 This is a hypocrisy we must end.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.